yoshikiohshima/ploma/README.md

 [Ploma](https://github.com/evhan55/ploma) by Evelyn Eastmond and Dan Amelang is a sketching application with high-fidelity ballpoint pen rendering for pressure sensitive tables.

-[Croquet](https://github.com/croquet) provides an SDK and frameworks to create real-time collaborative apps.
+[Croquet](https://github.com/croquet) provides a library and frameworks to create real-time collaborative apps.

 By combining these two, this application allows multiple users collaboratively draw in real time.